 TAS is the first international school in East Asia to become a member of the Green Schools Alliance.

-You have probably noticed the bright blue track at TAS, but you may not have noticed the green aspects of the Upper School Science and Technology Building, Upper School Gym, and Liu Lim Arts Center.
+You have probably noticed the bright blue track at TAS, but you may not have noticed the green aspects of the Dr. Sharon Dibartolomeo Hennessy Upper School Building, Joie Upper School Gym, and Liu Lim Arts Center.
 While numerous design and mechanical features set the buildings apart, they are still in line with the many schoolwide green initiatives that TAS is pursuing to preserve resources, reduce costs, and model responsible and technologically advanced global citizenship.

 During the budgeting and planning stage of the project, the TAS School Board confirmed its intention to make the buildings green by providing sufficient funds to attain the Bronze level of EEWH (Ecology, Energy savings, Waste reduction, and Health), which is Taiwan’s equivalent to LEED (Leadership in Energy & Environmental Design) in the USA.